-- 9.2.1.
-If you are an owner or operator of a stationary SI internal combustion engine and must comply with the emission standards specified in §60.4233(d) or (e), you must demonstrate compliance according to one of the methods specified in paragraphs (b)(1) and (2) of 40 C.F.R §60.4243. - a.
-Purchasing an engine certified according to procedures specified in this subpart, for the same model year and demonstrating compliance according to one of the methods specified in paragraph (a) of 40 C.F.R §60.4243.
+- a.
+Purchasing an engine certified according to procedures specified in Subpart JJJJ, for the same model year and demonstrating compliance according to one of the methods specified in paragraph (a) of \$60.4243.
 (GEN1) - 1.
 If you operate and maintain the certified stationary SI internal combustion engine and control device according to the manufacturer's emission-related written instructions, you must keep records of conducted maintenance to demonstrate compliance, but no performance testing is required if you are an owner or operator.
-You must also meet the requirements as specified in 40 CFR part 1068, subparts A through D, as they apply to you.
+You must also meet the requirements as specified in 40 C.F.R.
+Part 1068, Subparts A through D, as they apply to you.
 If you adjust engine settings according to and consistent with the manufacturer's instructions, your stationary SI internal combustion engine will not be considered out of compliance. - 2.
-If you do not operate and maintain the certified stationary SI internal combustion engine and control device according to the manufacturer's emission-related written instructions, your engine will be considered a non-certified engine, and you must demonstrate compliance according to (a)(2)(i) through (iii) of 40 C.F.R §60.4243, as appropriate. - i.
-If you are an owner or operator of a stationary SI internal combustion engine greater than 500 HP, you must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
-In addition, you must conduct an initial performance test within 1 year of engine startup and conduct subsequent performance testing every 8,760 hours or 3 years, whichever comes first, thereafter to demonstrate compliance.

-- b.
-Purchasing a non-certified engine and demonstrating compliance with the emission standards specified in \$60.4233(d) or (e) and according to the requirements specified in \$60.4244, as applicable, and according to paragraphs (b)(2)(i) and (ii) of 40 C.F.R \$60.4243.
+If you do not operate and maintain the certified stationary SI internal combustion engine and control device according to the manufacturer's emission-related written instructions, your engine will be considered a non-certified engine, and you must demonstrate compliance according to (a)(2)(i) through (iii) of §60.4243, as appropriate. - ii.
+If you are an owner or operator of a stationary SI internal combustion engine greater than 500 hp, you must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
+In addition, you must conduct an initial performance test within 1 year of engine startup and conduct subsequent performance testing every 8,760 hours or 3 years, whichever comes first, thereafter to demonstrate compliance. - b.
+Purchasing a non-certified engine and demonstrating compliance with the emission standards specified in \$60.4233(d) or (e) and according to the requirements specified in \$60.4244, as applicable, and according to paragraphs (b)(2)(i) and (ii) of \$60.4243.
 (C-100 C-1200) - 1.
-If you are an owner or operator of a stationary SI internal combustion engine greater than 500 HP, you must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
+If you are an owner or operator of a stationary SI internal combustion engine greater than 500 hp, you must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
 In addition, you must conduct an initial performance test and conduct subsequent performance testing every 8,760 hours or 3 years, whichever comes first, thereafter to demonstrate compliance.

-[40CFR§\$60.4243(a)(1), (a)(2)(iii) and (b); 45CSR16; 45CSR13, R13-3354, Condition 10.4.1]
+[40 C.F.R. §\$60.4243(a)(1), (a)(2)(iii) and (b); 45CSR16; 45CSR13, R13-3354, Condition 10.4.1]